anay2103/data-digger/README.md

 # data-digger

-This is a programming beginner's project aimed at financial news sentiment analysis;)
+This is a programming beginner's project aimed at financial news sentiment analysis:wink:

 The project is inspired by: https://towardsdatascience.com/reading-the-markets-machine-learning-versus-the-financial-news-bcd3704f37b8.